As Miss Beelzebub Likes: Manga

 English manga publisher Yen Press announced during their panel at Sakura-Con on April 15, 2017 that they had licensed the series.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced in the May 2018 issue of Monthly Shōnen Gangan on April 12, 2018.
 The series is directed by Hiraku Kaneko and written by Yoriko Tomita, with animation by studio Liden Films.
 Etsuko Sumimoto is the character designer, while Satoshi Motoyama is the sound director.
 Kanon Wakeshima and naotyu- composed the series' music.
 The series aired from October 11 to December 27, 2018 on ABC and other channels.
 The opening theme is "Pink Lemonade" (ピンクレモネード, Pinku Remonēdo) performed by Sangatsu no Phantasia, while the ending theme is a character song titled "Akuma de Koiwazurai" (あくまで恋煩い, Stubbornly Lovesick) and performed by Saori Ōnishi, Misaki Kuno, and Ai Kakuma.
 Crunchyroll streamed the series and it ran for 12 episodes.